red-kite-solutions/stalker/docs/docs/intro.md

 ./stalker
 ```

-If something went wrong during the install,
+> If something went wrong during the install, or you simply want to rerun the setup, you can run Stalker with the `--force-setup` flag.

 ## Core concepts